yannbertrand/PokemonGo-Account-Creator/README.md

 - Each account need to validate the TOS and verify their email, all mails go to the same Gmail address.
 - `tos-validator.py` loop on the same `accounts.txt` file to validate the TOS.
 - The `email-validator.js` script click on each validation link and delete the mail.

+## What are the other files?
+I wanted to improve the scripts but The Pokémon Company added a Captcha to the Pokémon Trainer Club signup page.